Overview of Antara Modules - Part I

 The conversation should be attainable for a normal developer in the Komodo ecosystem, as well as for non-developers who otherwise possess experience in the blockchain industry.

 A later discussion, Overview of Antara Modules - Part II, covers additional conceptual aspects of this technology.
-Part II is not required, but recommended for anyone who intends to utilize Antara technology in a development environment.
+Part II is recommended for anyone who intends to utilize Antara technology in a development environment.

 Smart Contracts on the Komodo Platform